fabric8io/fabric8/examples/errors/README.md

 1. As soon as the Camel route has been started, you will see a directory `work/errors/input` in your JBoss Fuse installation.
 2. Copy the file you find in this quick start's `src/main/resources/data` directory to the newly created `work/errors/input` directory.
-4. Wait a few moment and you will find the files in directories under `work/errors`:
+4. Wait a few moments and you will find the files in directories under `work/errors`:

   * `order4.xml` will always end up in the `work/errors/validation` directory
   * other files will end up in `work/errors/done` or `work/errors/deadletter` depending on the runtime exceptions that occur